yzelac/Wine-Quality-Prediction-Web-Application/README.md

 **Mission**: Enable users to predict quality of a wine based on physiochemical properties of the wine.

 **Success criteria**:
-- (Machine Learning) The accuracy of the selected model on testing dataset should be at least 80%.
+- (Machine Learning) The prediction accuracy ((TP+TN)/total) of the selected model on the test dataset should be at least 80%.
 - (Business) User retention rate should be at least 60%.
 - (Business) Those users who have tasted the wine they try to predict via the web app will be asked whether they think the prediction is accurate.
-The project is considered successful if the satisfication rate is greater than 70%.
+The project is considered successful if the satisfaction rate is greater than 70%.

 ## Backlog